Chapter Five: Board Policies

 Title: Delegation to the President Implementation Date: 9-21-2000

-All board authority and accountability for college operations is delegated through the president by establishing policies and specific goals.
+The Board delegates authority and accountability for college operations to the president through Board policies and strategic goals.

-• The board may change is policies, thereby shifting the boundary between board and president responsibilities.
-By so doing, the board changes the latitude of choice given to the president.
-But so long as any particular delegation is in place, the board and its members shall respect and support the president’s choices.
+• The Board may revise its policies at any time, thereby shifting the boundary between Board and president responsibilities.
+By so doing, the Board changes the latitude of choice given to the president.
+While a delegation is in place, the Board and its members shall respect and support the president’s choices.

-• Only decisions of the board acting as a body are binding upon the president.
+• Only decisions of the Board acting as a body are binding upon the president.
+Individual trustees have no authority to direct the president or college employees unless specifically authorized by Board action.

-• In the case of board members requesting information or assistance without board authorization, the president may refer the matter back to the board as a whole.
+• In the case of Board members requesting information or assistance without Board authorization, the president may refer the matter back to the Board for consideration.

 Number: 5.023 Legal Authority: RCW 28B.50.100